British mountaineer Sir Hugh Munro used the term “peak bagger” in the 1890s to describe…

 Waterton Lakes National Park shares a border with Montana’s Glacier National Park.
 Although it’s a small park it packs a punch with mountain scenery.
 Hiking is fantastic but this is grizzly bear country so be bear aware.

 The lake itself is the deepest in the Canadian Rockies and can be toured via boat.
 Don’t miss a paddle on Cameron Lake either.
 For hikes try the superlative Crypt Lake Trail or the Carthew-Alderson Trail.

 #10 in Popularity – Riding Mountain National Park in Manitoba

-Riding Mountain National Park has peaks reaching 800 metres (2,625 feet) above the surrounding prairie.
+Riding Mountain National Park has peaks reaching 800 m (2,625 feet) above the surrounding prairie.
 The park itself is a mixture of boreal forest, aspen parkland and fescue prairie.